 Millennials who are “willing to wear a technology device – such as Fitbit, Pebble Watch or similar fitness tracker – during sex,” according to a group called The Center for Generational Kinetics.
 If you need a watch to tell you if you’re doing it right, then you’re not.

-Adults who are “currently satisfied with their sex lives,” according to a massive sex survey of 3,000 Americans led by Pfizer, which makes Viagra.
-The other 62 percent are unhappy and frustrated.
+Adults who are “currently satisfied with their sex lives,” according to a massive sex survey of 3,000 Americans.
+The study was led by Pfizer, which makes Viagra.
+The poll shows 62 percent are unhappy and frustrated.
 Reasons abound, but the most common is the easiest to cure: “Only 13 percent of those dissatisfied with their sex lives are honest with their partners about their concerns and needs.”

 Employers who offer health insurance and “use objective quality information” to choose their plans.
-In other words, all the other employers in this country decide on which insurance to offer their employees based on the crappy marketing copy from the insurance companies — and never even look at friggin’ Yelp, according to a University of Chicago study.
+In other words, all other American employers decide on which insurance to offer their employees based on crappy marketing copy.
+They never even look at friggin’ Yelp, according to a University of Chicago study.

 Remember this next time you can’t find a doctor who’ll take your insurance.